Learjet

-Learjet is a Canadian-owned aerospace manufacturer of business jets for civilian and military use based in Wichita, Kansas, United States.
-Founded in the late 1950s by William Powell Lear as Swiss American Aviation Corporation, it has been a subsidiary of Canadian Bombardier Aerospace since 1990, which markets it as the "Bombardier Learjet Family".
+Learjet was a manufacturer of business jets for civilian and military use based in Wichita, Kansas, United States.
+Founded in the late 1950s by William Powell Lear as Swiss American Aviation Corporation, it became a subsidiary of Canadian Bombardier Aerospace in 1990, which marketed the company’s aircraft as the "Bombardier Learjet Family".
 The 3,000th Learjet was delivered in June 2017.
+The Learjet line was once sufficiently popular that the Learjet name became synonymous and interchangeable with the terms business jet or private jet in the popular vernacular.
 In February 2021, Bombardier announced the end of production for all new Learjet aircraft in 2021, with the continuation of support and maintenance for aircraft currently in service.

 History

 Learjet was one of the first companies to manufacture a private, luxury aircraft.
 Lear's preliminary design was based upon an experimental American military aircraft known as the Marvel, substituting fuselage-mounted turbojet engines for ducted fan turboshaft engines.
 However, that preliminary design was abandoned and the final Learjet design was instead adapted from an abortive 1950s Swiss ground-attack fighter aircraft, the FFA P-16.

-The basic structure of the Swiss P-16 aircraft was seen by Bill Lear and his team as a good starting point to the development of a business jet, and formed the Swiss American Aircraft Corporation, located in Altenrhein, Switzerland, and staffed with design engineers from Switzerland, Germany and Britain.
+The basic structure of the Swiss P-16 aircraft was seen by Bill Lear and his team as a good starting point to the development of a business jet, and formed the Swiss American Aircraft Corporation (SAAC), located in Altenrhein, Switzerland, and staffed with design engineers from Switzerland, Germany and Britain.
 The aircraft was originally intended to be called the SAAC-23.
 The wing with its distinctive tip fuel tanks and landing gear of the first Learjets were little changed from those used by the fighter prototypes.
 Although building the first jet started in Switzerland, the tooling for building the aircraft was moved to Wichita, Kansas, in 1962.
 Bill Jr stated that it took too long to get anything done in Switzerland despite the cheaper labor costs.
 LearJet was in a temporary office which opened in September 1962 while the plant at Wichita's airport was under construction.
 On February 7, 1963, assembly of the first Learjet began.
 The next year, the company was renamed the Lear Jet Corporation.

 The original Learjet 23 was a six- to eight-seater and first flew on October 7, 1963, with the first production model being delivered in October 1964.
 Just over a month later, Lear Jet became a publicly owned corporation.
 Several derived models followed, with the Model 24 first flying on February 24, 1966, and the Model 25 first flying on August 12, 1966.
 On September 19 of the same year, the company was renamed Lear Jet Industries Inc.